varnishcache/varnish-cache/doc/sphinx/installation/install.rst

 Installing Varnish on your computer
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 With open source software, you can choose to install binary packages or compile stuff from source-code.
+To install a package or compile from source is a matter of personal taste.
+If you don't know which method too choose read the whole document and choose the method you are most confortable with.

 Installing Varnish from packages
 ================================